wavemaker/docs/learn/checkboxset-filter-list-data/index.md

 WaveMaker offers three ways of allowing user to choose from given options:

-- : Select widget lets the user to select values from an available list of options.
+- Select: Select widget lets the user to select values from an available list of options.
 The options are given in the form of a drop-down list from which the user can choose one option.
-- and are used when there are multiple values belonging to a single group to choose from.
+- Radioset and **CheckboxSet** are used when there are multiple values belonging to a single group to choose from.
 In case we have a yes/no or true/false scenario, we can use the Checkbox widgets.

 Here we will see how to Filter a List using a CheckboxSet Widget